← All projects

 What I took from it

-The constraint that shaped most architectural decisions: the agent should be capable enough to be genuinely useful, but the host should always be in control.
+Most decisions came back to one constraint: the agent should be useful, but the host should always be in control.

 View all projects